What is rebranding?

-How to avoid this: Apply a critical eye to potential rebranding visuals for inappropriate faux pas.
+How to avoid this: Apply a critical eye to potential rebranding visuals for an inappropriate faux pas.
 In a world dominated by social media, consumer opinion travels at the speed of light, making it even more important than ever to ensure that the face your business puts forward will not invite outright mockery or scorn.

 Are you ready to rebrand?

 A rebrand is a declaration of your company’s commitment to upward growth.
 It gives you a chance to revamp and refresh the primary touchpoint between you and your customers.